uk-gov-mirror/ONSdigital.blaise-app-engine-default/README.md

 ### To deploy using cloudbuild
 To use this option you will need to give cloudbuild access to appengine which can be done in the cloudbuild setting in the Google Console.

+This will use the `cloudbuild.yaml` in the project.

 In the project root, run:
 ```.shell
 gcloud builds submit